 Traversing the Enchanting Trail

 The trail to Everest Base Camp weaves through the Sagarmatha National Park.
 It is a UNESCO World Heritage Site renowned for its unique flora and fauna.
-Trekkers often encounter yaks carrying supplies, colourful prayer flags fluttering in the mountain breeze, and the distinctive Tibetan Buddhist monasteries that dot the landscape.
+Trekkers often encounter yaks carrying supplies, colorful prayer flags fluttering in the mountain breeze, and the distinctive Tibetan Buddhist monasteries that dot the landscape.
+As you approach Everest Base Camp, the landscape transforms into a stark, glacial wilderness.
+In contrast, with awe-inspiring views of the Khumbu Icefall and Khumbu Glacier.
+Moreover, it sets the stage for mountaineers preparing for their arduous ascent.
+The trek to Everest Base Camp is an adventure of a lifetime.

 Upon your arrival at Tribhuvan International Airport, our friendly representative will warmly welcome you and assist with a smooth transfer to your hotel.